markushylleberg/django-web-shop/README.md

 # django-web-shop

-## A E-commerce site build with the Django framework.
+## An E-commerce site build with the Django framework.

 ### Details